 (c) Definition of "Cause".
-For purposes of this Agreement, "Cause" shall, pursuant to the reasonable good faith determination by the Company as documented in writing within 30-days of the Company's knowledge of one of the following, mean (i) the willful and continued failure by Executive to substantially perform Executive's material duties or responsibilities under this Agreement (other than such a failure as a result of Disability); (ii) any action or omission by Executive involving willful misconduct or gross negligence with regard to the Company, which has a detrimental effect on the Company; (iii) Executive's conviction of a felony, either in connection with the performance of Executive's obligations to the Company or which otherwise shall adversely affect Executive's ability to perform such obligations or shall materially adversely affect the business activities, reputation, goodwill or image of the Company; (iv) the material breach of a fiduciary duty to the Company; or (v) the material breach by Executive of any of the material provisions of this Agreement or the Restrictive Covenants Agreement (as defined below).
-In respect of the events described in clauses (i), (ii), (iv) and (v) above, the Company shall give Executive written notice of the failure of performance or breach, reasonable as to time, place and manner in the circumstances, and a 30-day opportunity to cure, provided that such failure of performance or breach is reasonably amenable to cure as determined by the Company in its sole discretion.
-Further, no Cause shall exist unless the Company has in good faith notified Executive of the alleged Cause condition in writing within 30-days of the Company's knowledge of the alleged Cause condition.
+For purposes of this Agreement, "Cause" shall mean: (i) Executive's conviction of, or plea of guilty or nolo contendere to, any crime involving dishonesty or moral turpitude or any felony; or (ii) a good faith finding by the Company that any of the following have occurred: (A) the willful and continued failure by Executive to perform Executive's material duties or responsibilities (other than such a failure as a result of Disability); (B) any action or omission by Executive involving willful misconduct, gross negligence, or dishonesty with regard to the Company (C) Executive's material breach of a fiduciary duty to the Company; (D) Executive's commission of an act that materially injures or would reasonably be expected to materially injure the reputation, business or business relationships of the Company; (E) Executive's failure or refusal to comply in any material respect with the Company's material policies or procedures; or (F) the material breach by Executive of a material provision of this Agreement or any other agreement between Executive and the Company, provided that any breach of Executive's obligations under the Restrictive Covenants Agreement (as defined below) or any other restrictive covenant agreement shall be deemed a material breach of a material provision of this Agreement that is not amenable to cure.
+In respect of the events described in clauses (A), (E) and (F) above, the Company shall give Executive written notice of the failure of performance or breach, reasonable as to time, place and manner in the circumstances, and a 30-day opportunity to cure, provided that such failure of performance or breach is reasonably amenable to cure as determined by the Company in its reasonable discretion.
+If cured, such conduct shall no longer be deemed a basis for a termination of Executive for "Cause" unless Executive subsequently engages in such conduct.